cloud-gov/cg-site/content/docs/apps/managed-services.md

 ### Procedure

-In order to create a service instance and binding for use with an application, we first need to identify the available services and their respective plans.
+To create a service instance and binding for use with an application, you first need to identify the available services and their respective plans.

 #### List services